Marcano-Pannuto-ERSP/kissfft_test/README.md

 - test.c: test getting output from FFT functions
 - fft-with-file.c: open out.raw, process data with FFT, save output to amplitudes file
 - graph.py: open amplitudes file, convert data back to floats, and graph the data
+- fft-testing.c and fft-find-highest.c: open out.raw, process data with FFT, find frequency with greatest amplitude and print it out

 To compile and run fft-with-file.c:
 - Make sure out.raw is in this folder